tinko26/ao/docs/kernel/count.md

 #define AO_COUNT_MAX
 ```

-The frequency, in Hertz, at which the is incremented.
+The frequency, in Hertz, at which the counter is incremented.

 ```c
 #define AO_COUNT_FREQUENCY